Ordfin/Documentation/pages/suite/suite-download-and-set-up.md

 **3. Run the installer** and go through the process until Node JS is fully installed.

+### Install Git

+Please install Git, an open-source distributed version control system required to download and stay up to date with Superalgos.

+**1. Go to the <a href="https://git-scm.com/downloads" rel="nofollow" rel="noopener" target="_blank">Git downloads page</a>**.

+**2. Download the version for your Operating System**

+**3. Run the installer** and go through the process until Git is fully installed.

+### Use Chrome, the Only Tested Browser

+Before you begin, it is highly recommended that you <a href="https://www.google.com/chrome/" rel="nofollow" rel="noopener" target="_blank">install Chrome</a> and set it up as your default browser.

+{% include important.html content="Use Chrome so that you have a similar environment as the dev team in case you need help.
+We are not testing on any other browsers, and it is a well-known fact that browsers behave differently." %}

-## Download Superalgos
+## TWO | Download Superalgos

 **1. Open a console/terminal/command line** and go to the folder where you wish Superalgos to run from.

 {% include /how_to/change-directories-in-the-console.md heading="more" definition="yes" content="yes" extended="no" table="yes" more="yes"%}

+{% include important.html content="Make sure you have <code>write</code> permissions on the chosen location or start the console/terminal/command line app as a system admin." %}

 **2. Type the following command** and hit *Enter* to download the software: